angusbarbour/MCA-2020/README.md

 ![Classical MFCC Histogram](https://github.com/angusbarbour/MCA-2020/blob/master/images/classic_mfcc_histogram1.png)
 #### Classical

+### Analysis Task
+For this weeks Lab, I had to provide basic quanitivie analysis on a set of feautures of my choice.
+I have decided to analyse the results of the MFCC histograms to try and understand wheteher there are any similarities or difference between the timbre (tones) of my three tracks.
+My three tracks were from three different genres: Techno, Rock and Classical.
+When looking at feauture 0, the results were as followed:

+* Techno = -7
+* Rock = -7
+* Classical = -10

+We can see that techno and rock are exactly the same, but classical is far from close.
+Although I was expecting Classical to be very distant from Techno and Rock, I did not consider that Rock and Techno could be so similar.
+The two tracks are both very loud and full of lower tones, so this may explain the similarities.
+Feature 2's results can be seen below also:

+* Techno = 2
+* Rock = 2
+* Classical = 3

+Once again, Techno and Rock show massive similarities in Timbre, which is quite suprising when considering the difference in genre.
+Overall, all three tracks yield relatively different results for each feature analysed however, there are similarities between Rock and Techno that were not initally forseen.

 ## _Week 10_
 ### Generating a Similarity Matrix.
 This week I was presented with the task of generating a similarity matrix for my tracks using jupiter notebook.